hacks-guide/Guide-WiiU/docs/user-guide/introduction.md

 > You will need the following in order to successfully follow this guide:
 >
 > - An SD Card
-> - A device such as a Computer to place files onto the SD Card
+> - A device such as a computer to place files onto the SD Card
 > - A Wii U with internet access
 >
 > Your SD Card should preferably be 32 gigabytes large, as a full NAND backup for the console will take up around 8 or 30 gigabytes depending on your model.